What is Google PageRank?

 External links don’t hurt you, even if more links in a page leads to a lower value for each link.
 Not adding any external link can make Google doubt your credibility but avoid crowding your pages with outbound links.
 Adding helpful links will also make your customers trust you more.

 Popular studies also suggest a positive connection between SERP rankings and the external links on a page.
-Try to minimize the use of nofollow links to sponsored posts.
+Try to minimise the use of nofollow links to sponsored posts.
 Broken external links can adversely affect customer’s experience.
 So, do regular checkups and ensure there are no broken links on your pages.

-Jargon Busters
+Jargon Buster

-Backlink: A link in a website that directs you to another website when you click on it.
+Backlink– A link in a website that directs you to another website when you click on it.

-Nofollow link: Links with nofollow HTML tag which tells search engines to ignore the link.
+Nofollow link– Links with nofollow HTML tag which tells search engines to ignore the link.